What is an Email Chain and When Should You Use It?

 Email Chains in Email Marketing — How Do They Work

-In the context of email marketing, an email chain typically refers to a series of automated messages sent to a specific audience over a predefined period.
+In the context of different types of email marketing, an email chain typically refers to a series of automated messages sent to a specific audience over a predefined period.
 It’s usually called an email sequence or a drip campaign.

 These email sequences are used to:

-Here’s how each email campaign work in the process:
+Here’s how each email campaign works in the process:

 1. Triggered emails: Emails are usually triggered based on specific user action and behavior.
 For example, a welcome email after someone signs up for your email list.

 2. Drip campaigns: Drip emails are a set of prescheduled emails sent over a specific timeframe.
+Their email cadence can vary depending on the marketing objectives and customer persona.
 Example – An email series delivering a 5-day course.

 3. Automated sequences: Emails are sent immediately after a user action.
-For example, sending discounts to customers who abandoned their shopping carts.
+For example, sending discounts or email coupons to customers who abandoned their shopping carts.

 Let’s now look at how the email chain influences different email marketing campaigns.